Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 **New features implemented:**
 * Improved the view for the M5Stack (including the above additions of the Bean sprite and the health bar).
 * Desktop database API able to add challenge to user, sends challenges enrolled by user, add new user sent from web, and add new challenges.
-* The end-user is now able to create an account and enrol in challenges on our web interface.
+* The end-user is now able to create an account and enroll in challenges on our web interface.
 * We added a Bean sprite on the M5Stack's interface, without animation, along with a health bar representing its remaining life.
 This should elicit an emotional response in the user leading to an increase in motivation.
 * The Admin can now visualize product performance (dummy) data in the Desktop app.

+> **Mario:** I am more attached to my M5Stack as I can see my Bean, and therefore feel much more attached to it.
+I am also excited, as it feels like I can do more with my purchase!
+I can log in to the website, and enroll in challenges for the first time.
+This motivates me even more to get active.

 #### Key implementation issues found: ####
 <table>